People with chronic back and neck pain are no strangers to sleep disorders, but relief is possible.

 Sleeping easy with chronic pain

-Insomnia treatments are largely broken into two groups: behavioral therapy and prescription medications.
+Insomnia treatments are generally divided into two groups: behavioral therapy and prescription medications.
 Behavioral therapy is the preferred treatment, as it provides a longer-term solution with no harmful side effects.
 If your doctor recommends prescription drug treatment for insomnia, it will likely be to treat occasional bouts of insomnia.

 Another approach that may help ease insomnia is called relaxation training.
 In relaxation training, a professional teaches you how to progressively relax your muscles and meditate to distract you from sleep-stealing thoughts.

-Other tried-and-true tips for warding off insomnia with chronic spine-related pain include:
+Other tips for warding off insomnia with chronic spine-related pain:

 - Wait until you’re feeling sleepy before going to bed.
 If you can’t fall asleep within 20 minutes, go into another room until you feel drowsy again.

-- Stick to a set waketime regardless of when you fall asleep.
+- Stick to a set wake-up time regardless of when you fall asleep.